turkaysoftware/tswizard/README.md

 ## 🛡️ Security & Integrity

-* **Zero Export Policy:** Your privacy is the priority; no data leaves your machine.
+* **Zero Data Export Policy:** Your privacy is our priority; no data leaves your machine.
-* **No Dependencies:** Since it’s purely built, there’s no risk from third-party library vulnerabilities.
+* **No Dependencies:** Developed entirely from scratch using its own source code, there are no risks from security vulnerabilities in third-party libraries.
-* **Open Communication:** Transparent update and notification system.
+* **Open Source:** All source code for the program is open and can be reviewed by anyone.

 ---

 ## 📄 License

-This software is provided for free as part of the Türkay Software solutions suite.
+This software is offered free of charge as part of the **Türkay Software solutions package** and is protected under the [**MIT License**](https://github.com/turkaysoftware/tswizard?tab=MIT-1-ov-file).